-Get the Crucial 525GB MX300 SATA III SSD from Amazon
+Get the Intel 660p 512GB PCIe SSD from Amazon

-The Crucial MX300 offers good performance and outstanding reliability at an excellent price.
-It has been around for a long time, it has a proven track record when it comes to reliability.
+The Intel 660p offers great performance and reliability at an excellent price.
+Intel has a proven track record when it comes to reliability.

 Need a SSD with more storage capacity?
-I recommend the 1TB and 2TB Crucial MX300 just below.
+I recommend the 1TB and 2TB Intel 660p just below.

-If you want more performance, with a higher-end SATA III 2.5″ SSD or a PCI-Express 3.0 4x M.2 SSD, take a look at our The Best SSDs For Your Money article.
+That said, if you don’t mind paying more for more performance, take a look at our The Best SSDs For Your Money article.

 Do you want a 1 TB or 2 TB SSD instead?

-Get the Seagate Barracuda 3TB 7200rpm SATA III Hard Drive from Amazon
+Get the Seagate Barracuda 2TB 7200rpm SATA III Hard Drive from Amazon